 - Forth, get your TIMS.

-- First, after getting your TIMS card go to the next door room and get the form
+- First, after getting your TIMS card go to the next-door room and get a paper form

 - Second, fill in the form